sdkbox-doc/en/src/adcolony/readme.md

 ##Prerequisites
 Certain SDKBOX plugins do not work together.
 If you use __AdColony__, then you cannot also use the __Fyber__ and __SOOMLA GROW__ services, in the same project.

+Start from AdColony 3.0 it requires you to config your app to support all orientations, please read the details [here](https://github.com/AdColony/AdColony-iOS-SDK-3/wiki/Xcode-Project-Setup#configuring-supported-orientations)

 ##Integration
 Open a terminal and use the following command to install the SDKBOX AdColony plugin.
 Make sure you setup the SDKBOX installer correctly.
 ```bash